gnosisguild/zodiac/docs/intro.md

 ## What Is Zodiac?

-Zodiac is a library for composable DAO tooling built on top of programmable accounts, like the [Gnosis Safe](https://gnosis-safe.io).
+The expansion pack for DAOs, Zodiac is a collection of tools built according to an open standard.

+Zodiac's composable design philosophy enables DAOs to act more like constellations, connecting protocols, platforms, and chains, no longer confined to monolithic designs.

+To learn more about the ideas behind Zodiac, visit the [blog](http://gnosisguild.mirror.xyz/).
+If you have any questions about Zodiac, join the [Gnosis Guild Discord](https://discord.gg/wwmBWTgyEq).

-Zodiac enables:
+The Zodiac open standard enables:

-- Flexible module based control of programmable accounts.
+- Flexible, module-based control of programmable accounts
-- Un-opinionated standards for controlling programmable accounts.
+- Un-opinionated standards for programmable account interaction
-- Reusable implementations of core and factory logic.
+- Reusable implementations of core and factory logic

-## Build Your Own Module
+## Build a Zodiac Module

 Import Module.sol into your module.